UPDATE – Getting questions about vaccines? These resources can help

 *Licensure requirements vary by state.
 In some states, a pharmacist or other health care professional, such as a nurse practitioner, may have the appropriate licensure to order a test.
 Please refer to state-specific licensure requirements for appropriate guidance.

-Date Reference Guide: Keep track of which temporary measures are expiring and which are being extended with our Summary of COVID-19 Dates by Program.
+Date Reference Guide: Keep track of which temporary measures are expiring and which are being extended with our Summary of COVID-19 Temporary Program Provisions.

 Continued Support: We are committed to business continuity and being there to assist you.
 All self-service capabilities are available, our call center is staffed and claims are being processed so you have the support you need.